fustilio/linguine/docs/vocabulary-analytics.md

 - `getStrugglingWords()` - Words with knowledge_level 1-2
 - `getMasteredWords()` - Words with knowledge_level 5
 - `filterVocabulary(filters)` - Advanced filtering with language and knowledge level options

+**Note**: By default, vocabulary queries are automatically filtered by the user's `targetLearningLanguage` from `languageStorage`.
+Admin interfaces can use manual language filtering for full control.

+**Target Learning Language Management**:
+- **Automatic Detection**: System can detect target language from vocabulary analysis, reading mode content, or added vocabulary items
+- **User Prompts**: Language mismatch prompts appear when adding vocabulary in different language - user chooses to change target or add anyway
+- **Manual Override**: Users can always manually set target language via side panel dropdowns or options page settings
+- **No Silent Changes**: Target language is never changed automatically - all changes require explicit user confirmation

 **Mutation Functions:**
 - `addVocabularyItem(item)` - Add new vocabulary item